wevote/WeVoteCordova/README.md

 By the way Xcode stores way too much configuration info in a binary file, and messing with them can take days to fix, going directly to the filesystem to make changes is risky.

+## Debugging Cordova Differences
+Browsers are single threaded, JavaScript on browsers is also single threaded, but JavaScript running in Cordova is multi-threaded.
+"JavaScript in the WebView does not run on the UI thread, it also has other threads to execute the html component and carry out CSS transitions."
+This can cause some confusion when debugging Cordova for the first time.

 ## Debugging Cordova Apps with the Safari debugger